talyaeitan/gitpractice/README.md

 # gitpractice

 ## git practice
+### installing the project:
-clone this project by running the following command in your terminal: git clone https://github.com/talyaeitan/gitpractice.git
+clone this project into a new folder by running the following command in your terminal: git clone https://github.com/talyaeitan/gitpractice.git

+ ### to do list:
+ create a text file with your name as the title, and inside it write three random things